 Located just two hours from Washington, DC, and Richmond, VA, Harrisonburg is the perfect place to start exploring the Shenandoah Valley.
 The town boasts proximity to the Shenandoah National Park, George Washington National Forest, and Blue Ridge Parkway to name a few popular outdoor attractions.
 Harrisonburg also offers a variety of arts and cultural attractions.
 Several museums, galleries, shops and portions of two National Historic Districts are all in a walkable 10-block stretch of downtown Harrisonburg, VA.

 While in the area, you can check out the surrounding towns of Charlottesville and Winchester.
-Or, find out more about things to do in Staunton, VA.
-For a full list of activities, events, and other things to do in Harrisonburg, be sure to request a complimentary copy of our Harrisonburg Vacation Guide.
-If you’re planning to take a couple’s getaway, we also recommend requesting a custom Romantic Itinerary.
+Or, find out more about things to do in Staunton, If you’re planning to take a couple’s getaway, we also recommend requesting a custom Romantic Itinerary.